oolaoluwatobi/contatcts-app-mern-client/README.md

 ## Installation

-Follow these steps to set up and run the backend locally:
+Follow these steps to set up and run the app locally:

 1. Clone the repository: